Bob Freer and his wife Barbara created the Everglades Outpost Wildlife Rescue in 1991. The Outpost is where they live, together with their animals.

 Homestead, FL 33034

-Monday through Friday, 10 AM- 5 PM.
+Monday, Tuesday and Friday, 10 AM- 5 PM.
 Saturday and Sunday 10 am until 6 PM.
+Closed on Wednesday and Thursday.

 (If Google shows different business hours please know that the above are the correct ones)